dnozza/L2AWE/README.md

 ## 1 Usage

-L2AWE is written in Python 3.8 and Java (JDK 14), requirements are in the respective folders.
+L2AWE is written in Python 3.8 and Java, requirements are in the respective folders.

 (lines starting with '$' denote command line input)